frozeman/jsMultipleSelect/README.md

     removeButtonClass: The class which will be add to the remove link

-The selection &gt;ul&lt; elements must have the following format.
+The selection &lt;ul&gt; elements must have the following format.
-Each &gt;ul&lt; element with choices must have a "jsMultipleSelect" class.
+Each &lt;ul&gt; element with choices must have a "jsMultipleSelect" class.
-Each containing &gt;li&lt; element must have a "jsMultipleSelectItem" class.
+Each containing &lt;ul&gt; element must have a "jsMultipleSelectItem" class.

   Attributes: